Updated January 3, 2022

 Physical and verbal competencies may be demonstrated, but not tested during the online training.
 At the end of the virtual training, the specialists have been trained in the lecture portions of the curriculum.
 Specialists are not trained or recertified in competencies until they have demonstrated them in person.

-QBS has many blog posts on our website that can be helpful to families.
-Our YouTube channel has many videos that families can watch.
-You do not need to be trained in Safety Care to read and view these resources.
+QBS has many blog posts on our website that can help.
+Our YouTube channel has many videos that are great resources for trainers and specialists.
+You do not need to be trained in Safety Care to read and view these resources, so these can be shared with any staff member at your agency.
 More content will be added to our blogs and the YouTube channel.
 QBS will announce updates to the blogs and our YouTube channel via social media.
 Please follow us on Facebook, Instagram, and Twitter to get these updates.

 YouTube channel: https://www.youtube.com/channel/UCJgqmPrsXXIm72MFKV110pw